scaffold-eth/scaffold-eth/README.md

 Here the developer edits the 'artwork.js' file and publishes to IPFS via the 'upload.js' script.
 This script uses the smae 'addToIPFS' hook that is shown in option one, the difference is this script can do a batch deploy of all your files/artwork.

 ✴️ 3).
 This branch introduces a third method.
 Here we allow the user to upload an image from their device right into the app.
 Two methods are presented for tackling this scenario.
 The first is a traditional aws server setup which is detailed below.
 The second is a direct upload to IPFS option.
 Here image files can be uploaded to IPFS from a react app.
-This is useful for the various 'NFT creator' apps, allowing from more flexible image generation.
+This is useful for the various 'NFT creator' apps, allowing for more flexible image generation.

 ---------------Following-Steps-Related-To-AWS-Setup----------------------

 3a.
 Sign in to AWS console or create account for free.

 3b.
-Navigate to the S3 service and create a bucket for you image data.
+Navigate to the S3 service and create a 'bucket' for the image data.
 It is important to set the permissions for this bucket to be public.
 Next update the 'Bucket Policy' to a very simple policy crated with the policy generator.

 ```bash
 {